li4520/GPX-Heatmap/README.md

   --filter [running|cycling|walking]
                                   Specify a filter type.
 Defaults to no filter --help                          Show this message and exit.
-  --year                          Specify y a filter type.
+  --year                          Specify a year.
 Defaults to no year.
 Multiple years can be accepted
 ```

 Examples: